LalitNarayanYadav/LalitNarayanYadav/README.md

 🎓 ECE Undergrad | 💻 Tech Enthusiast | ⚙️ Embedded Systems | 🌐 Web Developer

 🔬 Currently exploring the intersection of electronics and software through real-world projects in VLSI, GCP, and Web Development.
-Passionate about building practical, efficient systems—from shift registers to full-stack apps.
+Passionate about building practical, efficient systems, from shift registers to full-stack apps.

 ---